 Have you ever wondered why the meals served in most restaurants are so bland?
 The main reason is the lack of proper spices.
 The food is cooked with salt and pepper, and onions if you are lucky, with fat thrown in for flavor.
 Add gobs of tomato sauce or gravy and there you have it.
-I suppose the reason you see hot sauce bottles on restaurant tables is to cater to those epicureans who either want some kick to their meal, or the spice that is missing to add real flavor.
-If there were a rack of various dry condiments included, you might be able to tweak the flavor up with substantial improvements, to say the least.
+I suppose the reason you see hot sauce bottles on restaurant tables is to cater to those epicureans who either want some kick to their meal, or the spice that will add some real flavor.
+If there were a rack of various dry condiments nearby, you might be able to tweak the flavor up a bit and improve the meal somewhat, but probably not.

 My theory is that the majority of meals prepared by uninspired chefs are designed for geriatric taste buds.
 That is why you will see the chile, or “hot” symbol next to certain entrees.
 Since the popular method of creating flavor is spicy heat, most people have to settle for meals they have to ‘doctor up’ themselves.

-In New Orleans, I believe most of the senior citizens that have lived there for a lifetime, grew up with, and became accustomed to eating, spice-flavored foods.
-So they are more adept to handle the intense flavor of Cajun, or Creole dishes.
-Even if the heat exceeds the tolerance level of the average senior citizen’s taste buds, most of them are adept at partaking of those iconic meals and walking away with their constitutions intact.
+In New Orleans, I believe most of the senior citizens that have lived there for a lifetime, grew up with, and became accustomed to eating, spice flavored foods, including the hot stuff.
+So they are more capable of handling the intense flavor imparted by Cajun, or Creole dishes.
+Even if that hot spiced heat infusion exceeds the tolerance level of the average senior citizen’s taste buds, most of them are adept at partaking of those iconic meals and walking away with their constitutions intact.

 A Typical New Orleans Restaurant

 I suppose most tourists hit town looking for the type of meal they will never find back home.
-Gumbo, Po-Boys, Crawfish Etoufee, Jambalaya, Red Beans and Rice, and other popular culinary delights take the spotlight.
+Gumbo, Po-Boys, Crawfish Etoufee, Jambalaya, Red Beans and Rice, and other popular culinary delights that take the spotlight in the Crescent City.

 Our favorite restaurant for these sandwiches is Ponchartrain Po-Boys in Mandeville (across Lake Ponchartrain from New Orleans).
 They always seem to make their meals perfect and it is a very crowded place at lunch hour.
 We love to stop there before we make our return trips back to Florida and eat half our meal there and the other half on the way home.
 Yumm!

 The two local favorites for brunch are Brennan’s and The Court Of Two Sisters.
-Their main claim to fame is the creation of massive buffet-style breakfast dishes that encompass all the best of local fare.
+Their main claim to fame is the creation of massive buffet-style breakfast spreads that encompass all the best of local fare.
 The Court’s masterpiece is their Classic Eggs Benedict prepared right before your eyes.
 Their Hollandaise sauce is to die for.
 Sitting in the courtyard among the trees with the sunlight peaking through makes for romantic overtones to fill the senses.
-There are other choices to fill your plate, but I tend to focus on the specific meals that center on the desires of my palate.
-Fruit salads, grits, peel-and-eat shrimp are other attractions, but they are secondary pursuits that I can pass on at this time of day.
+There are other choices to fill your plate, but I tend to focus on the specific meals that please the desires of my palate.
+Fruit salads, grits, and boiled shrimp are other attractions get my attention, but they are secondary pursuits that I can pass on at this time of day.

 One of my all time favorite Cajun dishes is Crawfish Bisque.
 It is prepared by stuffing the Crawfish heads with a mixture of the tail meat and seasonings and cooked in a roux type bisque which is the thick soup-like sauce that the stuffed heads are made with.
 It is served over rice and is a very messy meal to eat.
 But man, is it delicious!